South Carolina woman gets prison for kidnapping daughter and fleeing overseas

 U.S. investigators found the mother and daughter living in Australia in 2012.
 Barnett told investigators that she had traveled to Malaysia, South Africa, Botswana, New Zealand and Australia after leaving South Carolina.

-Todd's attorney, J. Graham Sturgis, said both the father, who did not attend the hearing, and daughter are victims in the case.
+Todd's attorney, J. Graham Sturgis, said both the father, who attended the hearing, and daughter are victims in the case.

 "(Todd) suffered the immeasurable loss of his child," Sturgis said, adding that she "can never realize the love from her father during childhood or the experiences and opportunities deprived her by her mother's selfishness."